OpenRoberta/openroberta-lab/Docker/_README.md

 ## Directory structure

-The template for this framework is contained in dir `Docker/openroberta`.
+The template for this framework is contained in directory `Docker/openroberta`.
 It contains the directories

 * conf - contains an example of an apache2 configuration and 2 dirs `docker-*`, used to generate docker images for the db and the jetty server
-* scripts - contains shell scripts to administrate the framework.
+* conf/scripts - contains shell scripts to administrate the framework.
 The main script id `run.sh`.
-Call it w.o. parameter to get help.
+Call it w.o. parameter to get help. the directory `helper` contains scripts, that are sourced from `run.sh` and do the "real" work.
 * git - here one or more git repos, used to generate the openroberta server instances, are contained.
 At least one git repo is needed, usually a clone from https://github.com/OpenRoberta/openroberta-lab.git
 * server - contains the servers.
 Each server has a name (master,test,dev,dev1...dev9), which is the name of a directory.
 This directory stores all data to configure the server in file `decl.sh`.
-In dir `export` all artifacts making up the server are stored during server generation.
-In dir `admin` all logging data and the tuorials are stored.
+In directory `export` all artifacts making up the server are stored during server generation.
+In directory `admin` all logging data and the tutorials are stored.
   Each server has an associated docker image (and usually a running container), whose name is essentially the server's name.
 * db - contains the databases.
 Each database has a name (master,test,dev,dev1...dev9) matching the name of the jetty server who needs this data. the name of the database is the name of a directory, which in turn contains all database files.
-All databases are served by one Hsqldb server instance. dir `dbAdmin` contains logging data and all database backups (when created :-) There is one docker image (and usually a running container), whose name is essentially `ora-db-server`.
+All databases are served by one Hsqldb server instance.
+  Directory `dbAdmin` stores logging data and all database backups (when created :-) There is one docker image `rbudde/openroberta_db_server` and usually a running container, whose name is essentially `ora-db-server`.

 ## Overview